ilbagatto/scaliger/README.md

 suggestions are welcome.

-You may follow the standard Github procedures or, in case you are not comfortable with them, just send your suggestions to the author by email.
+You may follow the standard Github procedures or, in case you are not comfortable with them, just send your suggestions to the author by other means.

 ## Sources